24 Touch: The Skin

 We can feel different modalities of touch because of the presence of specialized sensory receptors, called mechanoreceptors, located in the skin.

-The Meissner corpuscles are stimulated by skin motion and are located in the epidermis layer.
+• The Meissner corpuscles are stimulated by skin motion and are located in the upper dermis, just beneath the epidermis.

-The Merkel cells are located at the border between the dermis and epidermis and are specialized to detect edges and points.
+• The Merkel cells are located in the epidermis, near the skin surface, and are specialized to detect edges and points.

 Figure 24.1.
-The different mechanoreceptor types are located in different regions of the skin and are responsible for perception of different characteristics of a touch timulus.
+The different mechanoreceptor types are located in different regions of the skin and are responsible for perception of different characteristics of a touch stimulus.
 Pacinian corpuscles and Ruffini endings are located deep in the dermis.
 Meissner corpuscles are located in the dermis near the epidermis, and Merkel cells are located in the epidermis, near the surface of the skin.
-‘Mechanoreceptors’ by Casey Henley is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC BY-NC-SA) 4.0 International License.
+‘Mechanoreceptors’ by Casey L. Henley (CC-BY-NC-SA).
+View detailed alternative text.

 Receptive Fields